iliaskap12/chess/README.md

 Be sure to change the installation paths of the compiler and the generator build engine if they are different on your system or you want to use other tools. ***The program hasn't been tested with different toolchains though.***

-FInally, to run the program run:
+Finally, to run the program run:

 ```
-./cmake-build-release/src/chess
+cd ./cmake-build-release/src
+./chess
 ```